 Where is Brunei Darussalam and is it part of Borneo

 Brunei, a Southeast Asian island nation, is located on the north coast of Borneo.
 Though it is located on the island of Borneo, it is a sovereign nation.
 What perhaps not everyone knows is that Borneo diving is world-class, and, more specifically, Brunei is a diver’s paradise!
-Surrounded by Malaysia and on the South China Sea, Brunei offers a unique escape, offering beautiful rainforests and beaches.
+Surrounded by Malaysia and on the South China Sea, Brunei offers a unique escape, offering beautiful and lush rainforests and beaches.

 1 Week Itinerary in Brunei